HeidelTime/heideltime/doc/readme.txt

       training and the evaluation sets and annotates the document creation time as well as some meta information.

+    * Eventi 2014 Reader: This Collection Reader reads the Eventi 2014 input data of the training and the evaluation sets and annotates the tokenization information.

     * TreeTaggerWrapper: This Analysis Engine produces Token, Sentence and Part-of-Speech annotations required by HeidelTime by using the multilingual TreeTagger tool.

+    * HunPosTaggerWrapper: This Analysis Engine produces Token, Sentence and Part-of-Speech annotations required by HeidelTime by using the HunPosTagger tool.

     * StanfordPOSTaggerWrapper: This Analysis Engine produces Token, Sentence and Part-of-Speech annotations required by HeidelTime by using the multilingual Stanford POS Tagger.